Entrepreneurship Speaker Series

 Her work can be found at select retailers and museum shops around the world.

-Women Entrepreneurs, a virtual conversation with Lara Eurdolian and Jennifer Walsh
+A virtual conversation with Lara Eurdolian and Jennifer Walsh.

 Women are starting businesses at more than double the rate of men.
 Join two female business owners as they share their stories about getting started and breaking into their respective industries.